-- C. Protect existing site improvements to remain from damage during construction. - 1.
-Restore damaged improvements to their original condition, as acceptable to using agency. - D. Preserve in operating condition active utilities traversing the project site including mains, tile lines, manholes, catch basins, poles, guys and other appurtenances. - E. Prior to starting work, establish locations and extent of underground utilities occurring in work area. - F. Contact Joint Utility Locating Information for Excavators (J.U.L.I.E.).
+- A. Protect and maintain benchmarks and survey control points from disturbance during construction. - B. Locate and clearly flag trees and vegetation to remain or to be relocated. - C. Protect existing site improvements to remain from damage during construction.
+1. Restore damaged improvements to their original condition, as acceptable to using agency. - D. Preserve in operating condition active utilities traversing the project site including mains, tile lines, manholes, catch basins, poles, guys and other appurtenances. - E. Prior to starting work, establish locations and extent of underground utilities occurring in work area. - F. Contact Joint Utility Locating Information for Excavators (J.U.L.I.E.).
 Note: underground utilities within the Joliet Junior College campus are not part of J.U.L.I.E..
 The Contractor shall coordinate and pay for all utility locates. - G. Contractor is responsible for locating and verifying types of materials and sizes of underground utilities as necessary to complete construction activities.

-3.02 INSTALLATION
+3.2 INSTALLATION